Stopping Your Horse From Eating Their Shavings Or Sawdust

 Quick and Easy Techniques

-It is an odd fashioned way of thinking to believe that because a technique is quick and easy, the technique does not work.
-There are many quick and easy ways you can stop your horse from eating their bedding:
+An old fashioned way of thinking is to believe that because a technique is quick and easy, the technique is subsequently less effective.
+There are many quick and easy ways you can use to stop your horse from eating their bedding.
+Some of them include:

 Keep Your Horse Busy